MariosKef/marioskef.github.io/_posts/2021-12-21-tip-for-finding-pdfs.markdown

 categories: tools
 ---

 While writing a current publication which happened to have a lot of literature search with overlapping ideas, I realized that it became quite hard to remember which publications dealt with a particular subtopic of my current research.
 For example, I tried to cite in my text a particular topic addressed by multiple publications.
-Say the topic regarded was _uncertainty estimation_ .
+Say the topic regarded was _uncertainty estimation_.
 In this case I realized that using a commandline utility called [pdfgrep](https://pdfgrep.org/) (also available for [Windows](https://soft.rubypdf.com/software/pdfgrep-windows-version)) helped a lot.
-I cc-ed to my directory of publications and simply ran `pdfgrep -r 'uncertainty estimation' .` and voila got back a list of publications in which that phrase appeared.
+I cd-ed to my directory of publications and simply ran `pdfgrep -r 'uncertainty estimation' .` and voila got back a list of publications in which that phrase appeared.